 The scenario considered for the solution is that there is an Authentication, Authorisation and Accounting Server (AAA-S) deployed in a PLMN or in a third-party network that allows Slice-Specific secondary authentication and authorisation of users who have the right of access to certain slices.
 The AAA Server handles the User IDs and credentials for a Secondary authentication at a non 3GPP User ID level, after the UE has been authenticated by the 3GPP system for PLMN access.

+NOTE: In case a network slice is dedicated to a third party and used as a private slice and the AAA Server is deployed in a PLMN, the PLMN can provide API to allow the third party to dynamically update configuration needed for Slice-Specific secondary authentication and authorization.
+This API aspect is out of scope of SA2, while it can be treated in SA5.

 A AAA proxy function (AAA-F) is also defined to provide a single point of interaction from the PLMN with the third parties.
 The AAA-F can be a standalone or its services could be supported by other NFs (i.e. AUSF or NEF).